CMU-313/CMU-313.github.io/docs/projects/P1/installation/windows.md

 # Installing NodeBB on Windows

-We will only be supporting Windows Subsystem Linux 2 (WSL2), Ubuntu variant, on Windows, and it's highly recommended that you develop using VSCode.
+17-313 will only be supporting Windows Subsystem Linux 2 (WSL2), Ubuntu variant, on Windows.
+It's highly recommended that you develop using VSCode as well.
 Refer to Microsoft's official documentation on what is [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).

 ## Installing WSL2 on Windows